LukeDS-it/migra/README.md

 taking data from the last extractor.

 ## Building and using
-In this section you'll find all you need to get started with Starling.
+In this section you'll find all you need to get started with Migra.

 ### Building
 To build the project you need to be able to build projects with `sbt`.
 You can use either sbt via command line or IntelliJ IDEA (suggested).

 ### Running
-Starling provides the following modes
+Migra provides the following modes

 ## Roadmap